NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(CN).md

 Then result string is "API: DoSth >> NewArguments -@ Callee"

 <b>Inputs:</b>
 - <b>State with Arguments</b>: Input Message which might contain Arguments or target Module
 - <b>Arguments ("")</b>: The arguments which will be used to replace arguments in <b>State with Arguments</b>. if empty, no arguments will be included in output strings.
 - <b>Target Module ("")</b>: The target which will be used to replace target in <b>State with Arguments</b>. if empty, target in <b>State with Arguments</b> will be used.

 <b>Outputs:</b>
 - <b>State with Arguments</b>: String stands for state with arguments

 #### Build Asynchronous Message with Arguments.vi

 Builds a message that contains arguments for CSM.
-This VI will parse "State with Arguments" for message string, arguments and target module from input <b>State with Arguments</b> and replace corresponding parts in the message with input values with asyc-message symobol "->" if <b>Target Module ("")</b> is specified.
+This VI will parse "State with Arguments" for message string, arguments and target module from input <b>State with Arguments</b> and replace corresponding parts in the message with input values with async-message symbol "->" if <b>Target Module ("")</b> is specified.

 <B>For Example:</B>